ozthe2/ozthe2.github.io/_posts/2023-05-14-automate-shortcuts-with-powershell.md

 ```
 This command deletes the shortcut to MyApp on the desktop and in the Start menu.

+## Parameter Breakdown

+Let's dive into a detailed breakdown of the function's full set of parameters.

+- **ShortcutName**: Specifies the name of the shortcut.
+- **TargetPath**: Specifies the path of the item that the shortcut opens.
+- **WorkingDirectory**: Specifies the working directory for the target.
+(Optional)
+- **IconLocation**: Specifies the location of the icon for the shortcut.
+(Optional)
+- **WindowsStyle**: Specifies the window style for the shortcut.
+Valid values are 3, 7, and 4.
+(Default: 7)
+- **AddLocation**: Specifies the location where the shortcut will be added.
+Valid options are Desktop, StartMenu, or Both.
+- **ReplaceLocation**: Specifies the location of the shortcut to replace.
+Valid options are Desktop, StartMenu, or Both.
+- **DeleteLocation**: Specifies the location of the shortcut to delete.
+Valid options are Desktop, StartMenu, or Both.
+- **Arguments**: Specifies the arguments to use when opening the target.
+(Optional)
+- **UseLoggedInUsersDesktop**: Includes this switch if you want to position the shortcut on the desktop of the currently logged-in user.
+- **UseLoggedInUsersStartMenu**: Includes this switch if you want to add the shortcut to the logged-in user's start menu.

+Please note that for the parameters *WorkingDirectory*, *IconLocation*, *Arguments*, and the switches *UseLoggedInUsersDesktop* and *UseLoggedInUsersStartMenu*, they are optional and have default behavior unless specified.

 ## Final Thoughts

 *New-OHShortcut* is a powerful PowerShell function that simplifies the process of creating and managing shortcuts on Windows.
 Whether you need to create a new shortcut, replace an existing one, or delete a shortcut, New-OHShortcut has got you covered.
 Give it a try, and see how it can improve your productivity!
 Find it in my github repo here: https://github.com/ozthe2/MyPowerShell/blob/main/New-OHShortcut.ps1